AhmedEhab-SG/local-crafts-backend/README.md

 RESTful API for products & services market place with [Nest](https://github.com/nestjs/nest) framework.

-## How to attach the token
+## Token

-> In order to use some of the endpoint you will need first to login and your own token
+> In order to use some of the endpoints you will need first to login and use your own token

 #### In Request headers add prop calls "token"